 Changing Eating Habits

-You can buy baby foods that offer new tastes and textures or you can fork-mash, cut up, or grind whatever foods the rest of the family eats.
-You should cook it a little longer, until it's very soft, and cut it into small pieces that your baby can handle to decrease the risk of choking.
+You can buy baby foods that offer new tastes and textures (at this age, your baby might enjoy trying foods with coarser textures that require a little more chewing).
+Or you can fork-mash, cut up, or grind whatever foods the rest of the family eats.
+To prevent choking, cook it a little longer, until it's very soft, and cut it into small pieces that your baby can handle safely.

 By the time babies are around 9 months old, they usually have the dexterity and coordination to take food between forefinger and thumb so that they can try feeding themselves with their fingers.
-(You may want to provide a safe baby spoon as well, though it may be some time before your baby gets the hang of it.)
+You may want to provide a safe baby spoon as well, though it might be some time before your baby gets the hang of it.

 If you haven't already, have your baby join the rest of the family at meals.
 At this age, they enjoy being at the table.

 By the first birthday, babies usually are ready to go from formula to cow's milk.
-If you're breastfeeding, you can continue or you may decide to stop now.
+If you're breastfeeding, you can continue beyond your baby’s first birthday, if desired, or you may decide to stop.

 You've probably already introduced your baby to a sippy cup, so let him or her keep working on it.
 (Juice should always be given in a cup, not a bottle.)
 After 12 months, you can serve whole milk in a cup, which will help with the transition from the bottle.

 Never leave your baby unattended while eating in case he or she chokes.
-Avoid foods that could present a choking hazard such as whole grapes, raw vegetables, hard fruits, raisins, white bread, pieces of hard cheese, hot dogs, popcorn, and hard candies.
+Don't serve foods that could present a choking hazard, such as whole grapes, raw vegetables, hard fruits, raisins, white bread, pieces of hard cheese, hot dogs, popcorn, and hard candies.

 If you're unsure about whether a finger food is safe, ask yourself:

 - Does it melt in the mouth?
 Some dry cereals will melt in the mouth, and so will light and flaky crackers.